We have lost the look of angel’s eyes

 or the last old lunger dragging his air along Harrison.

-We made our Lady of the Acid Lake,
+We made this, Our Lady of the Acid Lake,

 and raised her up to assuage the hurt hunch